WHAT IS MBSR?

 The 8-week course consists of eight weekly, two and a half hour session and one all day practice towards the end of the program.
 Each session includes practices of mediation, mindful movement, group sharing and other exercises to learn to cultivate attention and awareness.
 Groups can be anything from 5-12 participants in size.
 The program takes place in an inclusive, supportive and comfortable setting.

 During the course of the program, you will learn more about your own stress reactivity and how this affects the mind and body.
 You will grow an understanding how mindfulness can benefit you to become more stress resilient in your every day life.
 Apart from the weekly sessions, there will be daily home practice assignment for which you will receive support with audio recordings and written materials.

 ARE THERE ANY PHYSICAL LIMITATIONS?

 The physical activity in MBSR is meant to suit people of most physical conditions and limitations and can be adapted to meet peoples needs.
-Participants are encouraged to adjust practice posture when necessary and your instructor can help you work through that as well.
+Participants are encouraged to adjust practice posture when necessary and your trainer can help you work through that as well.
 The different meditation practices can be done laying down on the floor, on a chair or cushion on the floor.

 How do I sign up?

 If you are interested in attending an MBSR training, check the Next Offerings section for next dates, locations and cost.
 Use either the contact or the sign up form to get in touch.